Managing sudden shifts in workforce needs is critical for employers, and the smartest approach is a multi-pronged effort.

 Find untapped work resources

-Without a doubt, businesses are facing historic challenges in redeploying workforces, with some companies pivoting, adding staff or waiting out the storm.
+Without a doubt, businesses are facing historical challenges in redeploying workforces, with some companies pivoting, adding staff, or waiting out the storm.
 Leaders can also take a measure of comfort in knowing they can take steps to meet demand where it is needed most right now.